harshaneo17/string_matcher_test/README.md

 File is a text file as this is a basic program that checks for text files.
 The contents of the files are relatively small without any empty lines in between. readlines() function takes time for a larger file size.
 The complexity of the problem can be reduced by not using .readlines()

+I didnt see the need for __init__ function in the class StringMatcher.
+If you think its necessary please send me an email.